Chapter 6. Correcting Data Automatically

 3.3.4.
 Split the Filename using these words

 3.4.
-Correct Filenames from Tags
+Correct Filenames from Metadata

 3.5.
-Correct Sub Folders from Tags
+Correct Sub Folders from Metadata

 4. Delete Duplicates